vyadav5/House-Value-Prediction/README.md

 1. Pandas: To handle structured data
 2. Scikit Learn: For Machine learning
 3. NumPy: Solved the purpose for linear algebra and mathematics
-4. Seaborn: For data visualization
+4. MatplotLib and Seaborn: For data visualization

 ## Project Pipeline:
 #### Data Cleaning: